Vaccine Information for the Public

 If you live in a congregate setting, live in close contact with someone who has COVID-19, or start having symptoms, you should still stay home and get tested.

-Sometimes.
+Yes.
 You should follow any state and local laws, and respect the policies of businesses and workplaces you visit.
 For example, if a store you visit requires its customers to wear masks while shopping, you should do so.

 Certain precautions such as covering your coughs and washing your hands are generally healthy behaviors that should be continued.